anjukan/anjukan.github.io/_posts/2019-11-28-ESIPP-symposium-poster.markdown

 This is my poster from the 2019 ESIPP Symposium "Investing in Our Energy Future".
 This is the first time that I am trying out embedding a QR code in my actual poster with a link to this page and my website.
 I think posters in academia are generally a very inefficient way of transferring knowledge and capturing peoples interest.
+I was partly inspired by <a href="https://www.youtube.com/watch?v=1RwJbhkCA58">this</a> video although did not commit fully to what the video recommends.
 This led me to try experiment a bit and using a QR code with a link to a webpage is my first iteration.
-I'd love to find out if you actually used the QR feature and your thoughts on if it is an effective method for posters
+I'd love to find out if you actually used the QR feature and your thoughts on if it is an effective method for posters.

 </div>